Tethanol/Please-Work-ROBOTC/README.md

 1. Download code to robot.
 2. Go to `Robot > Debugger Windows` and enable the following: `Global/Local Variables, Motors, Sensors`

    ![image](https://github.com/user-attachments/assets/5fce1f0c-d1e7-45d6-8992-34932972c8dd)

+You can find the the debugging menu at the bottom of the window when the robot has downloaded the program.

 >[!NOTE]
 >Debugging windows will only display values when the robot is plugged in.